lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

  - You want to use Google Cloud Platform services to run large (or huge) genomic analysis jobs

 ### What is this
- - Ability to perform analysis (Compute) on files (Data) at scale
+ - The ability to perform analysis (or compute) on files (and other types of data) at dynamic scale
- - Running on public cloud services hosted by GCP
+ - Preparation for running analysis on public cloud services hosted by GCP

 ### Key considerations
  - Use the best GCP Account type: